jessemyers/postgres-json/new_field/README.md

 and would have to write that logic no matter what pattern we used at our database layer.

-In other words, while non-zero, the costs of adding a new field as a database column are small and bounded in most cases.
+In other words, while non-zero, the costs of adding a new field as a database column are small, predictable, and bounded in most cases.